noahdasanaike/fassf/README.md

 # fassf

-! please create an issue if you encounter an error of ANY (!) kind, since I don't have the time to stress test everything; use at own risk!

-installation: ``devtools::install_github("noahdasanaike/fassf/fassf")``

 An R package with various improved and original functions for spatial analysis in R, as well as a repository for basic spatial data.
 Mostly wrappers that improve/add functionality.
 Greatly improves speed and efficiency of various spatial operations.

+installation: ``devtools::install_github("noahdasanaike/fassf/fassf")``

 Examples:
 - obtain all respective values from a global 1km-level tiff file for 40,000 sf polygons in 8 minutes (w/o exceeding 1gb of memory usage)